• VA Loans

 As you can see, the bottom line is that the as-completed cost will need to be lower than the Notice of Value in order to be fully financed.
 Anything over the NOV will require out of pocket funds at the time of closing.

-What if you already own your home and want to refinance?
-The scenarios are the same.
+What if you already own your home and want a refinance loan option for an existing mortgage?
+The scenarios are the same to finance home improvements.
 The only difference is you need to completely pay off your current mortgage by refinancing the existing loan.
 To figure out the acquisition cost for a refinance, you simply add the existing loan payoff, total cost of repairs and alterations, inspection fees, title update fees and permits.
 If the total is above the Notice of Value, you would either have to pay the extra out of pocket or reduce the project costs.
-If the total is below the Notice of Value, you have the additional bonus of being able to roll in closing costs or take a cash-out up to 100 per cent of the loan value.
+If the total is below the Notice of Value, you have the additional bonus of being able to roll in closing costs or use your home equity and take a cash-out up to 100 per cent of the loan value.

 Home Purchase Option